Mahdi-Razi-Gandomani/B-Spline-Learnable-Activation/README.md

 ## ⭐ Acknowledgments

-Special thanks to my supervisors **Dr. Ali Mohaddeseh Khorasani** for their invaluable guidance and support throughout this project.
+Special thanks to my supervisors **Dr. Ali Mohades** for their invaluable guidance and support throughout this project.

 ---